Chapter 1: What Is Computation?

 $$1 \times 2^5 + 0 \times 2^4 + 1 \times 2^3 + 0 \times 2^2 + 1 \times 2^1 + 0 \times 2^0 = 32 + 8 + 2 = 42$$

 So the decimal number 42 and the binary number 101010 represent the same quantity - they are just written in different bases.
-Every number you know from daily life has a binary equivalent, and converting between the two is purely mechanical.
+Every non-negative integer has a binary equivalent, and converting between the two is purely mechanical.

 Encoding Everything as Bits